Bayou: Oil spills

+Oil spills harm bayous as oil is toxic to most animals.
+In vapor form, oil leads to lung, liver, and nervous system dysfunction if inhaled.
+Ingested oil poses threats to the digestive tract.
+Oil matts feathers and fur, disrupting the animal's ability to insulate itself in colder temperatures.
+Matted bird feathers lose properties that aid in flying and swimming.
+Such disruptions in individual adaptive ability may lead to trophic cascades in a bayou community.

 Several oil spills have impacted bayou regions, including the Deepwater Horizon oil spill of 2010.
 This oil spill occurred off the Louisiana coast and resulted in the deaths of 11 people and the release of over 4.9 million barrels of oil into the ocean.
-The bayou wetlands of Bataria Bay, Louisiana experienced increased shoreline erosion as a direct result of the Deepwater horizon oil spill.
+The bayou wetlands of Barataria Bay experienced increased shoreline erosion as a direct result of the oil spill.
 This was determined by examining rates of wetland loss in the region from the year prior to the oil spill and contrasting that with the rates of wetland loss after the oil spill.
 The study noted significant land loss in regions not impacted by wave activity, further demonstrating that the land degradation was caused by oil rather than other sources of weathering from waves and cyclones.

-Other notable oil spills affecting bayous include 4,000 U.S. gallons (about 15,141.65 L) of oil spilling in a lake near Bayou Sorrel in Louisiana and 20,000 U.S. gallons (about 75,708.24 L) of oil spilling into Saint Bernard Parish waters and the adjacent Bayou Bienvenue in Louisiana.
+Other notable oil spills affecting bayous include 4,000 U.S. gallons (about 15,141.65 L) of oil spilling in a lake near Bayou Sorrel and 20,000 U.S. gallons (about 75,708.24 L) of oil spilling into St. Bernard Parish waters and the adjacent Bayou Bienvenue.
 Both incidents occurred in 2022.
-Oil spills harm bayous as oil is toxic to most animals.
-In vapor form, oil leads to lung, liver, and nervous system dysfunction if inhaled.
-Ingested oil poses threats to the digestive tract.
-Oil mattes feathers and fur, resulting in disruptions in the animal's ability to insulate themselves in colder temperatures.
-Matted bird feathers lose properties that aid in flying and swimming.
-Such disruptions in individual adaptive ability may lead to trophic cascades in a bayou community.

 Impervious surfaces

-Human development activities, such as the increase of impervious surfaces, results in quicker, high intensity flood pulses, delivering larger quantities of these nutrients to the ecosystem at a much more rapid rate.
+Human development activities, such as the increase of impervious surfaces, results in quicker, high intensity flood pulses, delivering larger quantities of nutrients to the ecosystem at a much more rapid rate.
 Impervious surfaces include roads, housing developments, and parking lots that replace natural vegetation, typically associated with human development and urbanization.
 When impervious surfaces are installed, the layer of soil that stores water is damaged/removed, resulting in a lack of permeable surfaces to absorb rainfall and floodwater.